urre/acf-fold-flexible/readme.txt

 == Changelog ==

+= 1.1.3 =
+Fixed an issue were the tooltips didn't work like expected on regular ACF.
+ACF Pro was fine.
+Now both!

 = 1.1.2 =
 Fixed an issue were newly added field layouts did not get icon tooltips.
 Also fixed so newly added don't always stay blue, not until clicked.